Zymbit-Docs/docs/content/bootware/troubleshooting/_index.md

 * Ubuntu Server LTS 22.04 (jammy 64bit)

 {{< callout notice >}}
-The pre-installed image is encrypted and cannot be replaced via `rpiboot`.
+The SCM pre-installed image is encrypted and cannot be replaced via `rpiboot`.
 Once Bootware is installed, Bootware can install new images based off Bookworm, Bullseye or Jammy in the Zymbit `zi` image format.
 See the [Getting Started](../getting-started) section and the [zbcli update](../zbcli/update) tool.

 Important: The CM4/SCM firmware must include bootloader version 2023/01/11 or later in order to work with Ubuntu 22.04.
 The version can be verified with the `vcgencmd bootloader_version` command.
 The firmware is not field upgradeable.
 If you have a CM4/SCM with an earlier version of the bootloader and need to run Ubuntu 22.04, please contact support@zymbit.com.